 Rand Abdul Jabbar Iraq, b.
 1990

-Her writing and research have been published in numerous publications including In Plain Sight: Scenes from Aridly Abundant Landscapes (Kaph Books), Monumental Shadows (Kaph Books), Architecture of Culture (Irthi Contemporary Crafts Council), Architecture of the Territory: Constructing National Narratives in the Arab World (Kaph Books), Woman Made: Great Women Designers (Phaidon), and Between East and West: A Gulf (Actar Publishers).
+Abdul Jabbar was awarded the Richard Mille Art Prize by Louvre Abu Dhabi in 2022.
+Her work and writing have been published in numerous publications including In Plain Sight: Scenes from Aridly Abundant Landscapes (Kaph Books), Monumental Shadows (Kaph Books), Architecture of Culture (Irthi Contemporary Crafts Council), Architecture of the Territory: Constructing National Narratives in the Arab World (Kaph Books), Woman Made: Great Women Designers (Phaidon), Between East and West: A Gulf (Actar), and WTD Magazine.

 -